verlok/vanilla-lazyload/README.md

 ### Flaky connections supported

-Starting from version 12.2, if your users lose the internet connection causing errors on images loading, this script tries and loads those images again when the connection is restored.
+If your users lose the internet connection causing errors on images loading, this script tries and loads those images again when the connection is restored.

+### Optimize for slow connections

+Activating the `cancel_on_exit` option, you can tell LazyLoad to optimize for slow connection by cancelling the download of images when they exit the viewport.

 ### Support for responsive images